Rural Scholars Program FAQs

 What is the Rural Scholars Program?

-The Rural Scholars Program offers medical school applicants, with a desire and commitment to provide medical services for rural and underserved populations, the focused education that will prepare them for life and practice in a rural community.
+The Rural Scholars Program offers medical school applicants, with a desire and commitment to provide medical services for rural and medically underserved populations, the focused education that will prepare them for life and practice in a rural community.

 How do I apply to participate in the Rural Scholars Program?